 i.
 NAESB: This method has been used previously by Retail Electric Providers (REPs) and continues to be available to them.
 This method provides for secure file exchange both inbound to and outbound from ERCOT.
 For REPs that opt to use this method, the North American Energy Standards Board (NAESB) file exchange will be used in both directions.
 The file naming conventions and file formats are described below.

 ii.
-Proofpoint Secure Share: This method should be used by Non-Opt-In Entities (NOIEs) to submit their Demand Response Surveys securely to ERCOT.
+ERCOT-designated secure file sharing application: This method should be used by Non-Opt-In Entities (NOIEs) to submit their Demand Response Surveys securely to ERCOT.
 The method should be used by REPs to submit their REP event survey files and may also be used by REPs to securely send and receive Electric Service Identifier (ESI ID) participation files to and from ERCOT as an alternative to using NAESB.
 To establish this sharing capability ERCOT will send a sample file to the email addresses of the contact names provided by each NOIE and requesting REP. The recipient will receive an automated email with a link to register to use the application and to have access to download the file.
 Recipients will then be able to securely send files to and receive files from ERCOT.

 b.
 File Name and Format Conventions

+i.
+NOIE Files Sent to ERCOT

+NOIEs must send DRDataCollectionNOIEParticipation and DRDataCollectionNOIEEvent files to ERCOT via the ERCOT-designated secure file sharing application and are required to follow the file format and content specifications shown in the tables below.
+Note: data elements should be separated with pipes (‘|’) as the delimiter.

-iNOIE Demand Response Survey: This file is used by NOIEs to report counts of Customers in the various categories of Demand response as well as the details of any deployment events associated with those programs.
-NOIEs should use the file template provided below in Appendix B, NOIE Submission File Template.
+1. NOIE Participation File: This file is used by NOIEs to report counts of Customers in the various categories of Demand response.

-1. File Naming Convention: DRDataCollectionNOIE files are required to follow the naming convention shown below:
+File Naming Convention: DRDataCollectionNOIEParticipation files are required to follow the naming convention shown below:

-| DUNs | Report Name | Date
+| DUNs | Report Name | Date/Time

-0000000000000DRDataCollectionNOIE20201023.xlsx
+0000000000000DRDataCollectionNOIEParticipation20201023152515.csv